 Anand joined Watsi on May 10th, 2014.
 One year ago, Anand joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Anand's most recent donation supported Sat, a 33-year-old sandwich seller from Cambodia, to fund a bilateral myringoplasty so he can communicate clearly.
+Anand's most recent donation supported Sara, a kind17-year-old from Colombia, to fund clubfoot repair surgery so that she can walk easily.

 Anand has funded healthcare for 123 patients in 14 countries.